 Bill of Rights Day (by Presidential Proclamation) “Now, Therefore, I, Franklin D. Roosevelt, President of the United States of America, do hereby designate December 15, 1941, as Bill of Rights Day.
 And I call upon the officials of the Government, and upon the people of the United States, to observe the day by displaying the flag of the United States on public buildings and by meeting together for such prayers and such ceremonies as may seem to them appropriate.”
 Read more…

 NATIONAL WEAR YOUR PEARLS DAY

 National Wear Your Pearls Day on December 15th reminds us that when life throws dirt our way, we all have value in the end.
 The beautiful result of nature’s design, one irritating grain of sand can cause an iridescent pearl to form.
-Just as pearls come in a variety of shapes, sizes, and colors, so do… Read more…
+Read more…

 Recipe of the Day

 Heat oven to 425°F.

 Remove the woody base from the asparagus by snapping the end off.

 Line baking sheet with parchment paper.
 Place spears in a single layer on the baking sheet and drizzle with olive oil.
 Season with salt and pepper.

 Bake for 15-20 minutes.
 Top with parmesan cheese.